eugenia1984/swift/100_days_of_swiftUI/day03.md

 With that change you can’t accidentally use “Friday ” with an extra space in there, or put a month name instead – you must always choose one of the possible days listed in the enum.
 You’ll even see Swift offer up all possible options when you’ve typed Weekday., because it knows you’re going to select one of the cases.

 Swift does two things that make enums a little easier to use.
-First, when you have many cases in an enum you can just write case once, then separate each case with a comma:
+First, **when you have many cases in an enum you can just write case once, then separate each case with a comma**:

 ```Swift
 enum Weekday {